Perception and Injustice

 “There!
 Right there!”
 I pointed.
 “Don’t you see it?”

 “Right there?”
-Grandma asked as she pointed at the same snake I was pointing at.
+Grandma asked, pointing at the same snake I was pointing at.

 “Yes!
 That’s it!”
 I replied.
 “Aren’t you going to kill it?”